Calum09/Calum09/README.md

 <h2 align="center"> 🌱 Aspiring Fullstack Developer </h2>

 ### 🖼 Background
-My previous experience includes 3 years working as a QA tester within the games industry and now I'm looking for opportunities to move into software engineering.
+My previous experience includes 3 years working as a Senior QA tester within the games industry and now I'm looking for opportunities to move into software engineering.

 ### 🧑‍💻 Tools & Tech
 I’m currently working with: